skllfi/sparkle/docs/docs/tweaks/debloat-windows.md

 ## 1. Sparkle Custom Selective Script:

-- This method allows users to select which built-in Windows apps they want to keep.
-A graphical interface is presented where users can check or uncheck apps from a list.
+- This method allows users to select which apps they want to keep.
+A WPF Window is presented where users can check or uncheck apps from a list.

 ##  2. Raphire's Win11Debloat Script: